cure-lab/PnPInversion/README.md

-# DirectInversion
+# PnPInversion

-This repository contains the implementation of the ICLR2024 paper "Direct Inversion: Boosting Diffusion-based Editing with 3 Lines of Code"
+This repository contains the implementation of the ICLR2024 paper "PnP Inversion: Boosting Diffusion-based Editing with 3 Lines of Code"

 Keywords: Diffusion Model, Image Inversion, Image Editing